RubenNatanael/OBD2-Scanner-Library/README.md

 The **Qt example** demonstrates how to build a graphical interface on top of the library.
 Make sure you have the necessary Qt development packages installed before building.

-To build and run(Optional: Start the Car simulator before launching the application):
+Optional: Start the Car simulator before launching the application to receive responses, **IMPORTANT** carSimulator use SocketCAN transport layer, so **make sure you use SocketCAN transport layer** in order to receive responses.

+To build and run:

 ```bash
 make qt